WHO WE ARE

 Bar au Chocolat makes chocolate for tasting, cooking and baking.
 Our product line features tasting bars, couverture, unsweetened chocolate, roasted cacao powder, roasted cacao nibs, chocolate chips, batons and hot chocolate.

 3. a vibrant resource to celebrate, teach and advance the unique intellectual and sensory experience of chocolate

 Bar au Chocolat hosts chocolate tastings at corporations, private homes, universities, schools and special events.

 1. chocolate bar—an ancient, beloved food comprising of cacao and cane sugar

 1. six-pack (n, slang, fig) well-defined abdominal muscles

-When you see a hot guy in France who has a ripped core and nicely defined muscles, he has tablettes de chocolat.
-Ladies, and gentlemen, the next time you see a man who is in good shape with a six-pack, think chocolate, not beer.
+When you see a hot guy in France who has a ripped core and nicely defined abs, he has tablettes de chocolat.
+Ladies, and gentlemen, the next time you see a man with a six-pack, think chocolate, not beer.

 To learn the correct pronunciation of Bar au Chocolat, repeat the following: